No New COVID-19 Cases in Manitoba | ChrisD.ca

-Dr. Brent Roussin, chief provincial public health officer, said there are 10 active cases, 278 people have recovered and there are currently no hospitalizations.
+Dr. Brent Roussin, chief provincial public health officer, says there are nine active cases, 284 people have recovered and there are currently no hospitalizations.
 Seven people have died from the virus.

-Dr. Roussin revealed the single new case announced over the weekend was in a temporary foreign worker from the Southern Health Region and was travel-related.

-As of yesterday, an additional 806 laboratory tests were performed.
-This brings the total number of tests performed since early February to 44,692.
+As of yesterday, an additional 2,217 laboratory tests were performed between June 5 and June 7.
+This brings the total number of tests performed since early February to 49,591.

-On Monday, the second phase of the province’s reopening plan began taking shape, allowing restaurants, bars, gyms and school services to operate in a limited capacity.

 Any person concerned about their exposure to or risk of having COVID-19 no longer has to call Health Links — Info Santé to be screened for a test.
 Anyone with symptoms is still encouraged to use the online screening tool to determine whether they meet the necessary criteria to attend a community testing site.